On divisorial (i) classes

-One may notice that the assumptions in Theorem~\ref{thm:noether2} are weaker than the assumptions in the original theorem by Noether (see e.g. \cite{Dolgachev} and Remark~\ref{rem:Notherhypothesis}).
-The original hypotheses of the Max Noether inequality---irreducibility, rationality and bounded self-intersection---apply to $(-1)$ curves.
-In contrast, this new result (Theorem~\ref{thm:noether2}) says that under good numerical hypotheses of degree and self-intersection (notice the absence of the irreducibility assumption in the hypothesis), one can perform a Cremona transformation in such a way that reduces the degrees and multiplicities.
+One may notice that the assumptions in Theorem~\ref{thm:noether2} are weaker than the assumptions in the original theorem by Max Noether (see e.g. \cite{Dolgachev} and Remark~\ref{rem:Notherhypothesis}).
+The original Max Noether inequality requires the curve $C$ to be rational and $-2\leq \langle C,C\rangle \leq 1$.
+This is equivalent to saying $\adeg C=2+\langle C,C\rangle$.
+From Theorem~\ref{thm:noether2}, however, we deduce that we can apply Max Noether inequality for all $(i)$ curves with $-1\leq i \leq 1$, i.e. fixed curves \emph{and} movable curves.

-The second result is a generalization of a result discovered by Nagata in \cite{nagata1} (and reformulated by Dolgachev in \cite{DO}).
-This result was first proved by Laface and Ugaglia in \cite{LUst} using different methods.
-In Section~\ref{s:Nagatacorrespondence} we follow Nagata's approach to prove
+The second result, which we prove in Section~\ref{s:Nagatacorrespondence} is a generalization of a result discovered by Nagata in \cite{nagata1} (and reformulated by Dolgachev in \cite{DO}).
+Namely Nagata's original approach extends to $(i)$ Weyl divisors in $X_{n,s}$ giving a correspondence between divisorial $(i)$ classes and $(i)$ Weyl divisors, as follows:

 \begin{theorem} Let $D$ be a divisor in $\Pic(X_{n,s})$.
-Then $D$ is a $(-1)$ class if and only if it is in the orbit of Weyl group of some exceptional divisor $E_i$.
-In particular, the Weyl group acts transitively on the set of $(-1)$ classes. \end{theorem}
+Then $D$ is a divisorial $(i)$ class if and only if it is a $(i)$ Weyl divisor.
+In particular, the Weyl group acts transitively on the set of divisorial $(i)$ classes. \end{theorem}